mukhortov/HESH-WordPress-Plugin/readme.txt

 2. Activate the plugin on the 'Plugins' page

 == Changelog ==

+= 1.6.8 =
+* Fixed issues with switching editor modes in WP 4.3

 = 1.6.7 =
 * Added paragraph tag button, it's visible only when the visual editor is disabled